arnaud-lb/php-memory-profiler/README.md

 ![Supported PHP versions: 7.1 ...
 8.x](https://img.shields.io/badge/php-7.1%20...%208.x-blue.svg) [![Build Status](https://travis-ci.com/arnaud-lb/php-memory-profiler.svg?branch=v2)](https://travis-ci.com/arnaud-lb/php-memory-profiler)

-php-memprof is a fast and accurate memory profiling extension for PHP that can be used to detect memory leaks.
+php-memprof is a fast and accurate memory profiling extension for PHP that can be used to find the cause of memory leaks.

 ## Features